-Eloise Stowe holds a Bachelor of Music Education degree with an emphasis in vocal music.
+Eloise Stowe holds a Bachelor of Music Education degree with an emphasis in vocal music from Arkansas State University.
 Her professional career includes leading soprano roles with the Opera Theatre at Wildwood Park, as well as instruction in voice and piano, both privately and in public schools where she directed many choirs and ensembles across the state.
-She both organized and directed the sanctuary orchestra of Little Rock's First Baptist Church for over 25 years, and she continues to serve as organist to this day.
-Ms. Stowe has several published piano arrangements and has written many vocal solos and anthems which have been loved and performed by other accomplished musicians.
+She both organized and directed the sanctuary orchestra of Little Rock's First Baptist Church for over 25 years, and she served as organist for more than 30 years as well.
+Mrs. Stowe has several published piano arrangements and has written many vocal solos and anthems which have been loved and performed by other accomplished musicians.
 Additional interests include interior redesign, calligraphy, floral arranging, and cake decorating, all of which she has done professionally.

 Jason Truby began his career in 1989 when he formed the highly influential band Living Sacrifice as its lead guitarist.
 In 2003, he joined P.O.D.
 (Payable on Death) recording the band's hit single, "Sleeping Awake."
 The band released its first album with Truby in November of the same year.
 It went on to sell over one million records worldwide.
 Truby wrote the title track to The Matrix Reloaded movie, which went platinum.
 He also wrote a song for The Passion of the Christ soundtrack which went on to win a Dove Award.
 His website released his second instrumental album, Waiting on the Wind, in 2007.
 The album was also recently released on iTunes.
 Truby's third solo acoustic album, Finding the Quiet, was released in 2008 and he completed his debut rock album ENTROPY in 2010.
 Jason Truby attended Arkansas Baptist High School in the late '80s.